ietf-teep/architecture/draft-ietf-teep-architecture.md

     an authorized
     Trust Anchor in the device.
-A TA Signer or Device Administrator may run their own TAM, but the devices they wish to manage must include this TAM's public key/certificate {{RFC5280}}, or a certificate it chains up to, in the Trust Anchor Store.
+A TA Signer or Device Administrator may run their own TAM, but the devices they wish to manage must include this TAM's public key or certificate, or a certificate it chains up to, in the Trust Anchor Store.

     A TA Signer or Device Administrator is free to utilize multiple TAMs.
 This may